LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 .. note:: The ``RAJA::resources::Omp`` resource is still under development.

-IndexSet policies require two execution policies (see :ref:`indexsets-label`).
+IndexSet policies require two execution policies
+(see :ref:`indexsetpolicy-label`).
 Currently, users may only pass a single resource to a forall method taking an IndexSet argument.
 This resource is used for the inner execution of each Segment in the IndexSet::